Soliderman0war/startup/conflictTest.md

-I could only accept one side of things people becasue they were so different
+I could only accept one side of things people because they were so different